 Benson is a somewhat small city located in the state of Arizona.
 With a population of 4,888 people and three constituent neighborhoods, Benson is the 72nd largest community in Arizona.

 Unlike some cities, Benson isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Benson are a mix of both white- and blue-collar jobs.
-Overall, Benson is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Benson who work in office and administrative support (22.50%), sales jobs (13.87%), and teaching (7.95%).
+Overall, Benson is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Benson who work in office and administrative support (19.72%), sales jobs (13.77%), and teaching (8.78%).

-Being a small city, Benson does not have a public transit system used by locals to get to and from work.
+Benson is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Benson is English.
 Other important languages spoken here include Spanish and German.